tankh99/eye-want-to-rest/NOTES.md

 #### Other Issues
 - Datetimepicker does not render correctly if it is under a view with the style 'items-center'
 - useSharedvalue holds state between state resets.
 You must reload Expo manually in order to see the changes

+# Learning Points:
+1. .env is merged into the app when building.
+Do not store secrets inside .env!